mi2rl/DONT/README_ENG.md

 <br>

-## Contact for Data Donation
+## How to donate your data

-* For more robust DONT, we need more data from different environments and persons.
+* For more robust model for DONT, we need more data from different environments and people.
   If you want to donate your data, please send it to namkugkim@gmail.com.
-Your privacy will be protected, as strong as possible.
+Your privacy will be strictly protected, as strong as possible.
   <br>